BELLINGHAM — In 1942, James Okubo was a sophomore at what was then Western Washington College of Education.

 “Like those different (veterans), he would likely feel that he was simply doing his job,” Bill Okubo stated of his father. “(That) there has been nothing special that he did.”

-Bill Okubo discovered of his father’s connection to Western after being invited to the dedication of the Veterans Memorial Plaza at the brand new Anacortes High School in 2016, he said.
+Bill Okubo discovered his father’s connection to Western after being invited to the dedication of the Veterans Memorial Plaza at the brand new Anacortes High School in 2016, he said.

-“Every time there’s been a celebration around my dad’s Medal of Honor award it’s been an opportunity to analyze extra approximately him,” said Bill Okubo, who was 7 when his father died.
+“Every time there’s been a celebration around my dad’s Medal of Honor award, it’s been an opportunity to analyze extra approximately him,” said Bill Okubo, who was 7 when his father died.

 “The lesson that I see of all this and why you talk about matters inside the beyond is so that you don’t repeat the errors of records,” she said.